 Creative Commons Craft Workshop

-This creative crafting session will make use of materials that are available under a re-use licence and encourages you to take some time out of the working day to do something mindful and creative.
+The Creative Commons workshop will make use of materials that are available under a re-use licence and encourages you to take some time out of the working day to do something mindful and creative.
 The session will demonstrate the range of possibilities that these licences enable, beyond the open access research publications they are normally assigned to in academia.
-You are invited to drop in at anytime during the day.
+Come along at any time between 12-3 to find out about more of these resources, which are introduced in our blog post ‘Creative Commons outside of Academia’.

 OA Essentials training sessions